merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ## Output

-This program requires the path to a non-existent directory as an argument to `-o` or `--output-dir`.
+This program requires the path to a directory as an argument to `-o` or `--output-dir`.
+This must be a non-existent directory unless the flag, `-W` or `--overwrite-output-destinations`, is also used.
 Options are available to make it easier to browse through output files and anticipate their contents.

 ### File names